ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/thank-you-page-image.png" alt="Image showing the thank you page" width=400>

-When hovered over the "Home" button with the cursor, the cursor changes to the hand pointer and the colour of "Home" changes from white to light blue to be more intuitive for the user to know that is a button, and also to be consistent with the "Submit" button.
+When hovering over the "Home" button with the cursor, the cursor changes to the hand pointer and the colour of "Home" changes from white to light blue, so that is more intuitive for the user to know that is a button, and also to be consistent with the "Submit" button.

 <img src="docs/images/home-button.png" alt="Image showing the submit button in light blue" width=130>

 ### Future Left to Implement
 * The drop-down menu from the navigation bar for smaller screen sizes currently stays open after the user selects one of the sections and navigates to the desired section.
 The drop-down menu is only closed by clicking or tapping on the "X" in the navigation bar.
-If the drop-down menu disappears once the user selects one of the sections, or taps outside of the drop-down menu, it would help to improve the user experience.
+If the drop-down menu disappears once the user selects one of the sections or taps outside of the drop-down menu, it would help to improve the user experience.
 This is something that can be implemented once I learn JavaScript.

 * The navigation bar currently does not have a drop-down menu for the "Techniques" section, which will enable the user to navigate to a specific technique from the "Techniques" section of the navigation bar.
 This would be a nice addition to the website that can be implemented once I gain more experience in coding to do so.